-The works are essentially minor and will not disturb the existing terrain.
+The proposed works will not disturb the existing terrain.
 The proposed works will have no influence on existing water flows.

 5.0 DEVELOPMENT CONTROL PLAN 2011

 Warringah Development Control Plan (DCP) 2011 was adopted by Council on 12th May 2010 and came into effect on 9th November 2010.